thijs83/Visual_Studio_Code_ROS/README.md

 ![Alt-text-1](images/dropdown_menu.png?raw=true "Debug drop down menu")

-The nodes are first described by if it is made as a python or c++ script, followed by the node name and then the package it originates from.
+The nodes are first described by the package name in alphabetical order, followed by the node name and then if its a c++ or python file.
 Lets start two nodes that talk to eachother, one publishes a counter and the other subscribes to the same counter.

 Roscore has to be started for connecting the nodes.
 This is done by following the commands: